607011/sudokuplusplus/README.md

 ./sudoku [difficulty]
 ```

-where `difficulty` is an integer number between 1 and 6, 6 being hardest.
+where `difficulty` is an integer number between 25 and 64, meaning fields left empty.
+64 is hardest possible.

-Each Sudoku found will be written to a text file named like sudoku-[ISO8601DateTime]-[difficulty].txt with a contents like (`0` denotes an empty field):
+Each Sudoku found will be written to a text file named like sudoku-[ISO8601DateTime]-[difficulty] [seq_no].txt with a contents like (`0` denotes an empty field):

 ```
 780006090045000001020350000003000407070805000000000809010000308000507000007900010